Social Security Disability

 This is the most serious stage in the appeals process, and most claims do not require such actions.

 More often than not, a disability claim will be denied on the first attempt.
-In fact, it happens to almost 3 out of 4 applicants.
-Having your Social Security disability claim can be discouraging, but we urge you to persevere.
+It happens to almost 3 out of 4 applicants.
+Having your Social Security disability claim denied can be discouraging, but we urge you to persevere.
 The journey to success when it comes to disability is not an easy one, but with the right knowledge, resources, and assistance, there is hope.

 Below, you can learn about a few of the common reasons that disability claims are denied (assuming that you provide them access to all of your medical records and information).

-• Your disability is not considered severe enough Your impairment must cause you to have extreme limitations in order to qualify for SSI or SSDI.
+• Your disability is not considered severe enough: Your impairment must cause you to have extreme limitations to qualify for SSI or SSDI.

 There are several other reasons why a denial happens that are not mentioned here.
 Whatever the case may be, we encourage you to stay positive.
 Feel free to rely on The Disability Help Group for support and advice.